clouatre-labs/clouatre.ca/src/data/blog/zero-downtime-dns-migration.md

 We migrated complete website infrastructure from Amazon Route53 + GitHub Pages to Cloudflare **in 2 hours, during business hours**.
 This included hosting, DNS, and CI/CD.
 Zero downtime.
 Zero manual commands.

-**The entire migration:** Started with one prompt, then reviewed and approved AI-proposed changes.
+**The entire migration:** One prompt.
+Then review and approve AI-proposed changes.

 **Why this matters for executives:** DNS migrations traditionally require specialized DevOps knowledge, extended maintenance windows, and carry significant risk.
 A single misconfigured record can break email, take down services, or disrupt business operations for hours.
 This approach eliminates that risk through programmatic validation and automation.